We You Accused of a Federal Offense In Los Angeles? We Can Help You

-For the crime of bank fraud in Los Angeles, the elements are:
+For the crime of bank fraud is defined as::

-(1) Anybody who knowingly executes, or attempts to execute, a scheme or artifice to defraud a financial institution; OR (2) To obtain any of the funds, moneys, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, promises, or representations; shall be fined not more than $1,000,000 or imprisoned not more than 30 years, or both.
+- Anybody who knowingly executes, or attempts a scheme or artifice to defraud a financial institution, or to obtain funds, assets, securities, or other property owned by a financial institution by fraudulent pretenses or representations will be fined not more than $1,000,000 or imprisoned not more than 30 years, or both.

 18 U.S.C.
 1347: Health Care Fraud

-For the crime of health care fraud in Los Angeles, the elements are:
+For the crime of health care fraud is defined as:

-(1) Whoever knowingly and willfully executes, or attempts to execute, a scheme or artifice to defraud any heath care benefit program; OR (2) To obtain, by means of false or fraudulent pretenses, representations, or promises, any of the money or property owned by, or under the custody or control of, any health care benefit program.
+- Whoever knowingly executes, or attempts a scheme to defraud a heath care benefit program, or obtain by fraudulent pretenses, representations, any of the money or property under the custody or control of, any health care benefit program.

 18 U.S.C.
 1348: Securities Fraud

-For the crime of securities fraud, the elements are:
+For the crime of securities fraud is defined as: